 How do you feel about the competition?…Every British supermarket now has its own plant-based range.

 Bring it on!
 Just because Wicked Kitchen was first to market doesn’t mean we get to sit back and take it easy.
 We want to make the best items we can because we love what we do as chefs.
 The more vegan items out there, the better.
 That goes for the high street shops and retailers.
 I remember first coming to the UK and not having anything to eat from the major supermarkets other than a falafel wrap.
 It was unacceptable, so we changed that.
-The last 3 years has been incredible with almost every supermarket providing more choice.
+The last three years has been incredible with almost every supermarket providing more choice.
 I see that as a win for the big picture.
-The animals and the planet doesn’t give a s**t who makes what, and nor should we.
+The animals and the planet don’t give a s**t who makes what, and nor should we.
 If we can play a role as being the benchmark to work towards, then we’ve done a good job.
 Create, create, create!
 More and more plant-based options to choose from is what excites me.

 Where would you like to take Wicked Kitchen in the future?

-With this newest launch, Wicked Kitchen is spreading across Tesco stores into more categories like the meat aisle, produce, chilled ready meals, front of store and into grocery…We’re making it easier than ever to transition to more plant-based items and cut down on meat and animal based foods.
+With this newest launch, Wicked Kitchen is spreading across Tesco stores into more categories like the meat aisle, produce, chilled ready meals, front of store and into grocery…We’re making it easier than ever to transition to more plant-based items and cut down on meat and animal-based foods.
 We’d love to be able to help other countries Tesco is in, and of course all the other countries across the globe deserve to have plant-based alternatives to the current animal based products.
 Wherever we can make a difference and create high impact benefit is where we’d like to go.